-Prerequisites: BIOL 171 and BIOL 171L with grade of C or better or equivalent.
-Co-Requisites: BIOL 172
+Prerequisites: BIOL 171 and BIOL 171L with a grade of C or better and BIOL 172 with a grade of C or better or concurrent enrollment and ENG 100

 BIOL 200: Coral Reefs

 Companion course to BIOL 200L Coral Reefs Laboratory.
 The course is an introduction to the biology, ecology and geology of coral reefs.
 Topics include the physical and chemical properties of coral reef habitats, reef geology, the physiology, anatomy, ecology and evolution of coral reef organisms, and the management of human impacts on coral reefs.
 Emphasis will be on Hawai'i's coral reefs, but comparisons will be made among reefs from other areas.